angary/assorted-algorithms/README.md

 Reads a text file, and then generates a new piece of text using the same immediate word probabilities of the original text.
 <br><br>

-*Generates a weighted directed graph (markov chain) from a given text, where each vertex is a word.
-It points to words that came after it in the text, where the weight is the number of times the word came after it.
+*Generates a markov chain (weighted directed graph) from a given text, where each vertex is a word pointing to words that came after it in the text, with number of occurences as edge weight.
 The text is generated through a series of probablistic state transitions from each vertex.*
 <br><br>

 <h2>reversi</h2>
 <b>Sep 2020</b><br>
-A 2 player board game where you aim to have the most squares filled.
+An implementation of the game 'Reversi' along with an AI to play against.
 <br><br>

 *Currently just a greedy solve, with additional predefined weighting for each square of the board.
 Hoping to implement a minimax algorithm with alpha beta pruning/ further heuristics.*